 The Lower East Side is nuts on weekends.
 Like a zoo, if all the animals were young, drunk, and wearing clothes they couldn’t afford.
 There’s also a good chance you’ll need to get dinner there sometime soon - so it’s good to know about a place like Blue Ribbon Izakaya.
 It’s in the Thompson LES Hotel, and it’s a pretty big space.
 The menu is also big, so if someone wants sushi they can have sushi, and if someone else only eats bone marrow fried rice, they’re in luck.
 Blue Ribbon Izakaya is on the pricier side, but if you want to have a great last-minute dinner and don’t mind spending a little money, get a booth here.

-If you want to get a little more adventurous than Walter Foods, try Dokebi.
-It’s also in Williamsburg, but they do things like bibimbap and shabu shabu.
-It’s a Korean/Japanese place where you can cook meat at your table, get into some hot pot, or just order a few dishes like pork belly tacos or fried chicken.
-It’s a very laid-back restaurant/bar, everyone should find something to eat, and after dinner, you’ll be in prime position to check out some bars in the neighborhood.
+Dokebi is a Korean/Japanese place where you can cook meat at your table, eat hot pot, or just order a few dishes like pork belly tacos or fried chicken.
+It’s a very laid-back restaurant/bar, everyone should find something to eat, and after dinner, you’ll be in prime position to check out some bars in Williamsburg.

 If you’re instinctively skeptical of any restaurant that happens to be on St. Mark’s place, we don’t blame you.
 It’s touristy, and ever since Kim’s Video and The Sock Man moved, it hasn’t been the same.
 But Taqueria St. Mark’s is still there, and, it’s a great place to have a pitcher(s) of margaritas and some guacamole with friends.
 And also tacos.
 This isn’t the best Mexican in the city, but it’s solid and incredibly affordable.
 So if you and your friends are trying to save money for booze, stop by this two-story Mexican spot the next time you’re going out in the East Village.

-The Ribbon is one of the biggest, vibiest restaurants on the Upper West Side, and it’s perfect for when your family comes into town and insists on staying near the Lincoln Center due to its cultural significance.
-It feels upscale but not stuffy, and the menu is serious (and huge).
-You can have a steak, some bone marrow, an open-faced burger, or even a quinoa salad.
-This place covers all the bases, and you can either go all out with some prime rib and a shellfish platter or you can stick to their solid French dip.
+The Ribbon is one of the biggest restaurants on the Upper West Side, and it’s perfect for when your family comes into town and insists on staying near the Lincoln Center due to its cultural significance.
+This American restaurant feels upscale but not stuffy, and the menu is serious (and huge).
+You can have a steak, some bone marrow, an open-faced burger, or a quinoa salad.
+This place covers all the bases, and you can either go all out with some prime rib and a shellfish platter or you can stick to their very good French dip.

 Emporio might not make a lot of “top Italian” lists, but it’s worth knowing about for a few reasons.
 First off, it’s in Soho, and it isn’t impossible to get into on a Friday night.
 Even with a group.
-They also do some good pizzas and salads, and the back dining room has some tables big enough for all your friends.
+They also make some good pizzas and salads, and the back dining room has some tables suitable enough for all your friends.
 It’s a little more expensive than a place like Ruby’s or Westville, but it also feels like you’re eating at a real restaurant.
-Not, like, a cafeteria for the recently graduated.
-So come here if a convenient downtown location is one of your top priorities, and you suspect that everyone will be down with Italian.
+Not a cafeteria for the recently graduated.
+So come here if a convenient downtown location is one of your top priorities, and you suspect that everyone is down for pizza.

-Golden Unicorn is above a bank in a Chinatown office building that looks like it was built in the early 1960’s, but that’s part the appeal.
+Golden Unicorn is above a bank in a Chinatown office building that looks like it was built in the early 1960’s, and that’s part the appeal.
 It’s a little cheesy, but fun.
-When you get off the elevator, there might be a wedding reception going on or there might be a birthday party you can pretend to be a part of.
-Observe it all while you eat some peking duck with nine other friends around one big table.
+When you get off the elevator, there might be a wedding reception or a birthday party you can pretend to be a part of.
+Observe it all while you eat some Peking duck with nine other friends around one big table.
 It’s also pretty inexpensive - and, while you might not see any carts at dinner, they do serve dim sum all day.